-Jair Messias Bolsonaro was once an unknown captain in the armed forces.
-That changed in 1986 when he published an article in the national magazine Veja criticising the remunerations of the armed forces during José Sarney's government, the first president after the military dictatorship.
-One year later, he would appear again in the same magazine, in a more polemic way.90
+Jair Messias Bolsonaro was once an unknow captain in the armed forces.
+That changed in 1986 when he published an article in the big national magazine Veja criticizing the remunerations of the armed forces during José Sarney's government, the first president after the military dictatorship.
+One year later, he would appear again in the same magazine, now in a more polemic way.90

-The story featured by Veja accused Bolsonaro as being the coauthor of the 'Beco sem saída' (blind alley) plan that had the objective of setting bombs in several military locations in order to pressure the government to raise the salary of the army.
-His case ended up in the Military Superior Tribunal (Superior Tribunal Militar), in which he was absolved.
-The journalist Maklouf Carvalho91 argued that his acquittal, denying the media investigation and also preserving the image of the army, was conditioned to his discharge.
+The story featured by Veja accused Bolsonaro as being the co-author of the "Beco sem saída" (Blind alley) plan that had the objective of setting bombs in several military locations in order to pressure the government to raise the salary of the army.
+His case ended up in the Military Superior Tribunal (Superior Tribunal Militar or STM), in which he was absolved.
+The journalist Maklouf Carvalho91 argues that his acquittal, denying the media investigation and also preserving the image of the army, was conditioned to his discharge.
 Six months after the end of the trial, Bolsonaro retired from the army and paved his way to be elected city councilman for Rio de Janeiro.

-Later, in 1990, he was elected to the National Congress, where he stayed for seven terms and almost 28 years.
-As a federal deputy, Bolsonaro was part of the so-called baixo clero (low clergy) formed by deputies of the smaller parties, without much influence in the congress and generally despised by the political leaders, except when they need a quorum for a specific vote.92
+Later, in 1990, he was elected for the National Congress, where he stayed for seven terms and almost twenty-eight years.
+As a Federal Deputy, Bolsonaro was part of the so-called Baixo Clero (Low Clergy) formed by deputies of the smaller parties, without much influence in the Congress and generally despised by the political leaders, except when they need a quorum for a specific vote.92

-During Bolsonaro's lacklustre years at the National Congress, he was more famous for his mouth and persona than for his work, being the author of only two bills and by focusing more as being a representative of military interests in the congress.93 He collected controversies, not only by praising torture and the military dictatorship publicly but also with homophobic and racist rants or by saying to a leftist congresswoman: 'I would never rape you because you do not deserve it'.94
+During Bolsonaro's lackluster years at the National Congress, he was more famous for his mouth and persona than for his work, being the author of only two bills and by focusing more as being a representative of military interests in the Congress93.
+He collected controversies, not only by praising torture and the military dictatorship publicly but also with homophobic and racist rants or by saying to a leftist congresswoman: "I would never rape you because you do not deserve it".94

 90 Luiz M Carvalho, O Cadete e o Capitão: A Vida de Jair Bolsonaro No Quartel (Todavia 2019).
+91 ibid.